|

 /// <summary>

-/// Extract the inner type from a nullable type
+/// Extract the inner type from a nullable type.

 /// </summary>

-private static Type NullableUnwrap(Type type)
+public static Type NullableUnwrap(Type type)

 {